Churchill Babington: Life

 He was born at Rothley Temple, in Leicestershire, the only son of Matthew Drake Babington.
 He was a scion of the Babington family.
 He was first educated by his father, and then studied under Charles Wycliffe Goodwin, the orientalist and archaeologist.
 In 1839, he followed his cousin, Cardale, to St John's College, Cambridge and graduated in 1843, seventh in the first class of the classical tripos and a senior optime.
 In 1845 he obtained the Hulsean Prize for his essay The Influence of Christianity in promoting the Abolition of Slavery in Europe.
 In 1846, he was elected to a fellowship and took orders.
 He proceeded to the degree of M.A. in 1846 and D.D. in 1879.
 From 1848 to 1861, he was vicar of Horningsea, near Cambridge, and from 1866 to his death he was vicar of Cockfield in Suffolk.
 From 1865 to 1880, he held the Disney professorship of archaeology at Cambridge.
 In his lectures, illustrated from his own collections of coins and vases, he dealt chiefly with Greek and Ancient Roman pottery and numismatics.

 Babington wrote on a variety of subjects.
 His early familiarity with country life gave him a taste for natural history, especially botany and ornithology.
 He was also an authority on conchology.
 He collected on field trips along with many others including Edward Byles Cowell.
 He was among the few to record the endangered eskimo curlew in England.
 He was the author of the appendices on botany (in part) and ornithology in Potter's History and Antiquities of Charnwood Forest (1842).
 In 1853, he was elected a Fellow of the Linnean Society.
+The lichen species Sticta babingtonii is named after him.